tinacms/tina.io/content/blog/tina-v-0.69.0.md

 ### Updates in `.tina/schema.{ts,js}`

-Instead of passing an `apiURL`, now the clientID, branch and read only token (NEW) are all configured in the schema.
+Instead of passing an `apiURL`, now the clientId, branch and read only token (NEW) are all configured in the schema.
 The local graphql api url is used if the `--local` flag is passed.

 This requires a change to the schema and the scripts: